podtato-head/podtato-head/delivery/chart/README.md

 This will install the chart in this directory with release name `podtato-head`.

+> NOTE: You can instruct helm to wait for the resources to be ready before marking the release as successful by adding the `--wait` option to the previous command.

 The installation can be customized by changing the following parameters via `--set` or a custom `values.yaml` file:

 | Parameter                       | Description                                                     | Default                      |